KCisSICKnasty/SICKnasty-FO4/README.md

 - Anything by QRSR
 - Anything by Halffaces
 - Anything by MunkySpunk
-- Any of DegenerateDak's weapons (what's in the list are the only exceptions)
+- Anything by DegenerateDak (what's in the list are the only exceptions)

 **Ways you can make my day:**